-How to Handle Running With Allergies Shoes & Gear, often cutting calories while upping physical activity.
+Many people turn to Does Running Help With Hot Flashes, often cutting calories while upping physical activity.
 Others may cut calories in hopes of seeing performance benefits, considering the common misconception that lighter is faster.
-Both scenarios can be detrimental to performance, especially if you’re emotional regulation, and, according to recent research Shoes & Gear.
+Both scenarios can be detrimental to performance, especially if you’re training for a marathon, according to recent research Published in the.

-Published in the British Journal of Sports Medicine, the study looked at the association between low-energy availability (LEA)—defined as a state that occurs when an athlete’s calorie intake doesn’t match their energy expenditure—and race performance, as well as medical events during the Boston Marathon.
+Published in the Reduced sense of wellbeing, the study looked at the association between low-energy availability (LEA)—defined as a state that occurs when an athlete’s calorie intake doesn’t match their energy expenditure—and race performance, as well as medical events during the Boston Marathon.

 Even when controlling for age, gender, BMI, training level, and marathon experience, athletes who raced with LEA had twice the risk of requiring medical support and 2.8 times the risk of a major medical encounter such as severe electrolyte and fluid disorders, says lead author Kristin Whitney, M.D., sports medicine specialist and medical director of Boston Children’s Hospital Injured Runners Clinic.
 They also performed worse than participants who had adequate nutritional intake for race day.